1. Business rate explanatory notes

 Small Business Rates Relief

-If a ratepayer’s sole or main property has a rateable value which does not exceed an amount set out in regulations, the ratepayer may receive a percentage reduction in their rates bill for this property of up to a maximum of 100%.
-The level of reduction will depend on the rateable value of the property – for example eligible properties below a specified lower threshold will receive 100% relief, and you may receive partial tapered relief up to a specified upper threshold.
+If a ratepayer’s sole or main property has a rateable value which does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill for this property of up to a maximum of 100%.
+The level of reduction will depend on the rateable value of the property.
+For example eligible properties below a specified lower threshold will receive 100% relief, while eligible properties above the lower threshold and below a specified upper threshold may receive partial relief up to a specified upper threshold.
 The relevant thresholds for relief are set out in regulations and can be obtained from us or from the Government's business rates information.

 Generally, this percentage reduction (relief) is only available to ratepayers who occupy either—